Actuarial Science

 Employment after the Course

 Actuaries are constantly in demand and their skills are continually included in highly skilled occupation listings and for skills in demand listings.
-The Bureau of Labour Statistics project that employment of actuaries is expected to increase by 20% between 2018 and 2028, which is deemed to be faster than other occupations.
+The Bureau of Labour Statistics project that employment of actuaries is expected to increase by 20% between 2018 and 2028.

 Actuaries primarily work in insurance and financial services, which are heavily regulated and require a number of statutory disclosures.
-The majority of graduates from the Actuarial Science programme obtain employment in the Republic of Ireland and in particular Dublin.
-Dublin has seen an influx of financial services companies either entering the market for the first time or increasing their footprint in Ireland, as a result of the United Kingdom's withdrawal from the European Union.
+Graduates from the Actuarial Science programme obtain employment across the world, but particularly in Dublin and London.
+Dublin has seen an influx of financial services companies either entering the market for the first time or increasing their footprint in Ireland, as a result of the United Kingdom’s withdrawal from the European Union.
 Another primary driver for the demand for actuaries has been changes in legislation.
 A recent example is the implementation of Solvency II for the insurance industry, which caused a spike in the demand for actuaries and enabled actuaries to develop new transferable skills.
 Furthermore, the International Accounting Standards Board has published the new accounting standard for insurance contracts, IFRS 17.
-This standard is due to be formally implemented in 2023 and there is a healthy demand for actuaries to help insurance companies prepare for the standard.
+This standard was implemented in 2023 and there is a healthy demand for actuaries to help insurance companies embed the standard.

 Finally, with the growth in data science and Insurtech, new, more technology based opportunities are available for actuaries.
 Rather than automation being a threat for actuaries, these new tools will enable actuaries to help their clients make better decisions, which contribute to the positive outlook for actuaries in the long term.